The Editor's Manual

 When “each” is part of the subject of a sentence, it is used with singular verbs, except when it follows a plural noun.
 “Each” may be used with a plural pronoun in an indefinite reference.

-The article “the” is generally omitted with acronyms of proper nouns but used with initialisms.
-“The” is used with an abbreviated common noun if it would be used with the full form.
+The article “the” is generally omitted with acronyms of proper nouns (NATO, NASA) but used with initialisms (the US, the UK).

 “That” introduces information that is essential to meaning and not enclosed in commas.
 “Which” introduces additional, optional details enclosed in commas.
 In British usage, it also introduces essential information.